InseeFrLab/pynsee/CONTRIBUTING.md

 We use a DCO bot to enforce the DCO on each pull request and branch commits.

+### Linting

+This project currently uses flake8 and black as pre-commit hooks and will check the code's conformity on the automated tests.

+To run the pre-commit hooks on your machine, please run `pre-commit install` locally.

+You can then run the pre-commit manually using `pre-commit run --all-files`.

 ### Licence

 By contributing, you agree that your contributions will be licensed under the OPEN LICENSE 2.0.